Gmugra/net.cactusthorn.config/README.md

 ### Custom loaders
 It's possible to implement custom loaders using `Loader` interface.
-This give posibility to load property from specific sources (e.g. Database, ZooKeeper and so on) or to support alternative configuration file formats (e.g. JSON).
+This makes it possible to load properties from specific sources (e.g. Database, ZooKeeper and so on) or to support alternative configuration file formats (e.g. JSON). e.g.

-e.g.
 ```java
 public final class SinglePropertyLoader implements Loader {